 1. Deliver Meals

-The first on our list of best jobs for retirees is not truly a work-from-home job.
+The first on our list is not truly a work-from-home job.
 However, it provides a lucrative opportunity to earn additional income.
 The on-demand space has grown in recent years, and offers an excellent chance to earn money.

 DoorDash is one of the top on-demand apps in the space.
-Postmates specializes in on-demand meal delivery, but you can deliver other items, including:
+Postmates specializes in meal delivery, but you can deliver other items, including:

 As long as you can pass a background check, have a reliable car, and a newer smartphone you can deliver for DoorDash.
 The best part of working for Postmates is you can create your own schedule and work when you prefer.

 The app is available nationwide and offers the chance to earn up to $25 per hour, including tips.
 Read our Postmates review to learn more about this opportunity.